quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 related flows are appropriately balanced together; and to allow rebinding of a connection after one of the endpoint's addresses changes - usually the client's, in the case of the HTTP binding.
-The connection ID is proposed by the server during connection establishment [EDITOR'S NOTE: check this].

-A flow might change one of its IP addresses but keep the same connection ID, as noted in {{public-header}} [EDITOR'S NOTE: refer to the appropriate section of
+The connection ID is proposed by the server during connection establishment.
+A flow might change one of its IP addresses but keep the same connection ID, as noted in {{public-header}}, and the connection ID may change during a connection as well; see section 6.3 of
-{{I-D.ietf-quic-transport}} for details on how rebinding works].

-[EDITOR'S NOTE: Update this section to explain that connection ID may change after 'handshake' if connection ID is server initiated. ]
+{{I-D.ietf-quic-transport}}.
+See also
+https://github.com/quicwg/base-drafts/issues/349 for ongoing discussion of the Connection ID.

 ## Packet Numbers

 The packet number field is always present in the QUIC packet header.
-The packet number exposes the least significant 32, 16, or 8 bits of an internal packet counter per flow direction that increments by one with each packet sent [EDITOR'S NOTE: make sure this has been done now].
+The packet number exposes the least significant 32, 16, or 8 bits of an internal packet counter per flow direction that increments with each packet sent.
 This packet counter is initialized with a random 31-bit initial value at the start of a connection.

 Unlike TCP sequence numbers, this packet number increases with every packet, including those containing only acknowledgment or other control information.
-Indeed, whether a packet contains user data or only control information is intentionally left unexposed to the network [EDITOR'S NOTE: currently outstanding PRs may change this?].
+Indeed, whether a packet contains user data or only control information is intentionally left unexposed to the network.

 While loss detection in QUIC is based on packet numbers, congestion control by default provides richer information than vanilla TCP does.
 Especially, QUIC does not rely on duplicated ACKs, making it more tolerant of packet re-ordering.

-[EDITORS'S NOTE: For future multipath QUIC: would packet number be shared in this case?]

 # Specific Network Management Tasks